jhipster/generator-jhipster-ionic/README.md

 docker-compose -f src/main/docker/keycloak up
 ```

 See [JHipster's security docs](https://www.jhipster.tech/security/#-oauth2-and-openid-connect) to see how to configure JHipster for Okta.

-You should be able to use the same OIDC app for Ionic, but you can also create a Native app.
+In addition to having a OIDC app for your JHipster backend, you'll need to create a Native app too.

 #### Create a Native Application in Okta